 As a business owner, you might get tempted to build a DIY solution for your website’s accessibility.
 And why not?
 A do-it-yourself approach works in many other facets of business.
 For example, filing taxes when you’re self-employed is made easier with current software.
 Payroll can be done in the cloud.
 So it only stands to reason that a lot of business owners feel that they can use automated tools to find out the accessibility defects on the website and work out ways to correct them manually.
+An overlay tool is now common nowadays and these software solutions aim to make the process faster thanks to the rapid development in technology.
 Moreover, many free libraries have essential rules required to develop web accessibility.

 While these options may seem tempting, there can be many challenges to optimize website accessibility manually.
 In this article, we are going to discuss them and whether a business should opt for automated solutions.

 Laying The Groundwork

 Having complete web accessibility is essential for businesses to be ADA compliant.
 Relying on automated testing tools will only give you access to about 41% of the accessibility violations of your website.
 You will first need to build a testing tool that can tell you about all the content and graphical user interface (GUI) defects concerning web accessibility.

 It might be easier if your developers, marketing team, and content team are all working on similar tech stacks and frameworks.
 But that is seldom the case.
 That means you will have to build a testing tool that can work across a range of tech stacks and frameworks.
 You will also have to design the tool to keep up with the existing and future trends of frameworks.
 So before you start developing the tool, you will have to identify and outline the various technologies and frameworks that are used in your organization.